-In my practice, I make it a point to order a complete thyroid panel on all of my patients, especially those with symptoms or who have just had a baby.
+In my practice, I make it a point to order a complete thyroid panel test on all of my patients, especially those with symptoms or who have just had a baby.
 The majority of my patients have never had a complete thyroid panel, as their doctor would only order a TSH.

 Thyroid Stimulating Hormone or TSH is a pretty standard blood test to run to assess overall thyroid health.
-In fact, running TSH on its own is pretty normal in many conventional doctor’s offices and some Naturopathic and Functional Medicine as well.
+In fact, running a TSH test on its own is pretty normal in many conventional doctor’s offices and some Naturopathic and Functional Medicine as well.

-Sure, an out of range TSH is a clear indication that something is going on with your thyroid, but unfortunately, it’s not the whole picture.
+Sure, an out of range or high TSH is a clear indication that something is going on with your thyroid, but unfortunately, it’s not the whole picture.
 In fact, your TSH can read as “normal” and all the while, hypothyroidism or even autoimmunity can still be lurking underneath.

 Download a copy of Your Hypothyroid Guide.
 Learn how to improve your energy, lose weight & elevate your mood!